Share this Post

 - “Allicin Bioavailability and Bioequivalence from Garlic Supplements and Garlic Foods”

-Karyn Lane is a current student of NTI’s Nutrition Therapy Master Program.
-She finds her chemistry degree a useful tool in her study of nutrition and loves to treat herself as a laboratory for new recipes and cooking techniques.
+About the author: Karyn Lane is working towards her holistic nutrition certification in NTI’s Nutrition Therapist Master Program.
+She finds her chemistry degree a useful tool in her study of holistic nutrition and loves to treat herself as a laboratory for new recipes and cooking techniques.
 You can follow her on Instagram @feel.alive.nourishment.

 Share this Post